seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 / Yes, but you must not love her.

 **ARCITE**
-I will not, as you do—to worship her
+I will not, as you do--to worship her
 As she is heavenly and a blessed goddess;
 I love her as a woman, to enjoy her.
 So both may love. /